What are emotional flashbacks and how to deal with them

 For more help on navigating these painful events, read Emotional Flashback Management by Pete Walker.

-You will also gain clarity and profound insights from my free masterclass on the 5 symptoms of dysfunctional family trauma.
+You will also gain clarity and profound insights from my free masterclass on the 4-step process for healing your childhood trauma.